-Advanced Placement Examinations and International Baccalaureate

-Pathways College grants credit toward its undergraduate degrees for successful completion of examinations of the Advanced Placement Program of the College Boards.
+Advanced Placement Examinations and International Baccalaureate Pathways College grants credit toward its undergraduate degrees for successful completion of examinations of the Advanced Placement Program of the College Boards and the International Baccalaureate program.
 Students who present scores of a three (3) or better will be granted from three to six semester college credits for each examination.